shirtsgroup/LLC_Membranes/Data-Analysis/README.md

 trajectory.
 It is already incorporated into Cylindricty_Traj.py but it is a good script to understand if you want to make animated plots -- which can be a powerful tool

+Single_monomer.py and Box_vectors.py are both scripts used to view outputs from GROMACS in the form of .xvg files. .xvg files are output from gmx energy.